 If you hold Life Cover, you generally can’t claim a tax deduction for premiums paid.
 But if your Life Cover is for business purposes, then your tax situation may be different, so please seek advice from your financial adviser or a registered tax agent.

-If you hold Life Cover inside super and have made personal contributions to pay the premiums by direct debit, credit card, or BPAY, you can claim a tax deduction for those contributions.
+If you hold Life Cover inside super and have made personal contributions to pay the premiums by direct debit, credit card, or BPAY, you may be able to claim a tax deduction for some or all those contributions.
 Before completing your tax return, look out for a Tax Questionnaire from us, which includes a 'Notice of Intent' form that you'll need to complete and send back.
-Please note you won't be able to claim a tax deduction if you incorrectly complete the 'Notice of Intent' form, if you don't return the completed form to us in time, or if you haven't made any personal contributions and have paid your premiums from your super balance.
+Please note you won't be able to claim a tax deduction if you incorrectly complete the 'Notice of Intent' form, if you don't return the completed form to us in time, or if you haven't made any personal contribution, or have paid your premiums from your super balance.
+You can then lodge your tax return after we send you a letter acknowledging that we received your form.

 Insurance payouts on a Life Cover claim are generally not taxable.
 But if you’ve received a Life Cover claim payout for business purposes, then your tax situation may be different, so please seek advice from your financial adviser or a registered tax agent.